srdtrk/local-ibc-wasmd-env-setup-guide/Readme.md

 ### Build the Counter Contract

 First, we will build the counter contract.
+A compiled version of this contract is in `./contract_binaries/` directory if you want to skip this step.
 In an appropriate directory, run the following command:

 ```bash
 cargo generate --git https://github.com/CosmWasm/cw-template.git --name counter-contract